Can You Terminate an Employee for Excessive Absenteeism?

 Firstly, it is essential to introduce an objective absence and time tracker.
 The right software or app can help you build your case and provide a wealth of evidence to the employee in question – as well as their lawyers.

-Additionally, you will need to keep in mind vital federal laws like the Family Medical Leave Act and the American Disabilities Act.
+Additionally, you will need to keep in mind vital federal laws like the Family and Medical Leave Act (FMLA) and the Americans with Disabilities Act (ADA).
 If your employees have taken FMLA leave or are absent because of a disability, attempting to terminate their employment might lead to a discrimination claim against your company.

-If you are dealing with an employee who is excessively absent or can no longer perform essential functions within the company, you should partner with an experienced law firm or legal counsel to navigate your case before you happen to violate any labor laws or state laws.
+If you are dealing with an employee who is excessively absent or can no longer perform essential functions within the company, you should partner with an experienced law firm for legal advice to navigate your case before you happen to violate any labor laws or state laws.

 Can I Terminate an Employee for Excessive Absenteeism?